Englewood Y offers daycare for children of 'essential' workers

 Blood drives are also scheduled at SKY Family YMCA locations across Southwest Florida to address the critical blood shortage as a result of the COVID-19 pandemic.

 “The Y is so much more than fitness centers and gyms, pools and locker rooms; we are a cause!
-Dedicated to strengthening and protecting the spirits, minds, and bodies of our friends and communities,” said Gene Jones, President and CEO.
+Dedicated to strengthening and protecting the spirits, minds, and bodies of our friends and communities,” Jones said.
 “The doors may be locked, but as the Y we continue to serve.”

 Post a comment as